robertwgehl/robertwgehl.github.io/_posts/2024-10-18-GMUpresentation.md

     media
 -   *Legal:* They rely on the rights of reverse engineering.
 Freitas in particular talked to me about clean-room requirements engineering.
--   *Normative: All of these projects make claims to being more ethical than corporate social media for a variety of reasons.
+-   *Normative*: All of these projects make claims to being more ethical than corporate social media for a variety of reasons.

 ### Critiques of their normative stances